DynamoFinance/vault/docs/Dynamo4626.md

     participant eth as Ethereum Mainnet

     autonumber
+    u-->u: _set_strategy(_proposer, _strategy, min_proposer_payout)

-    u->>a4626:deposit(assets = 500, dest = Investor)
+    Note over u, a4626: The assets deposited must be greater than the min_proposer_payout dictated by the strategy. u->>a4626:deposit(assets = 500, dest = Investor)

-        note over a4626, asset: We must first move the funds into the contract's balance so _getBalanceTxs will know how to best re-adjust.
+        Note over a4626, asset: We must first move the funds into the contract's balance so _getBalanceTxs will know how to best re-adjust.
         a4626->>asset: transferFrom(from=Investor, to=a4626, amt=500)

         Note over asset: balanceOf[Investor]-=500<br>balanceOf[d<Token>4626]+=500